JD.com Goes Supermarket Shopping in Hong Kong with Kai Bo Deal

 - CEC International Holdings Ltd.

-- CEC International Holdings Ltd. operates the 759 Store chain.
-Following the news of JD.com's acquisition of Kai Bo Food Supermarket, CEC International Holdings Ltd.'s stock saw a significant increase, rising by 19.35%.
-This indicates a positive market reaction to JD.com's expansion into Hong Kong's retail sector.
+- CEC International Holdings Ltd., which operates the 759 Store chain, saw its stock rise by 19.35% following the news of JD.com's acquisition of Kai Bo Food Supermarket.
+This indicates a positive market reaction to JD.com's increased presence in Hong Kong's retail sector.

 - 759 Store

-- 759 Store is a retail chain operated by CEC International Holdings Ltd. The company's stock rose by 19.35% following news of JD.com's acquisition of Kai Bo Food Supermarket, indicating a positive market reaction to the ongoing consolidation in Hong Kong's retail sector.
+- 759 Store is a retail chain in Hong Kong operated by CEC International Holdings Ltd. The company's stock rose by 19.35% following news of JD.com's acquisition of Kai Bo Food Supermarket, indicating a positive market reaction to the broader retail sector.

 - International Housewares Retail Co.
 Ltd.

 - International Housewares Retail Co.
-Ltd. operates Japan Home Centre.
-Following the news of JD.com's acquisition of Kai Bo Food Supermarket, the company's stock, listed in Hong Kong, saw a gain of 1.16%.
+Ltd. (国际家居零售有限公司) operates Japan Home Centre.
+The company's stock gained 1.16% following news of JD.com's acquisition of Kai Bo Food Supermarket.

 - Japan Home Centre

-- Japan Home Centre is a retail company based in Hong Kong.
-Its operator, International Housewares Retail Co.
-Ltd., saw its stock gain 1.16% following news of JD.com's acquisition of Kai Bo Food Supermarket.
+- Japan Home Centre is operated by International Housewares Retail Co.
+Ltd. Its stock gained 1.16% following the news of JD.com's acquisition of Kai Bo Food Supermarket.

 - PODCAST